 In order continue receiving financial aid, you must maintain Satisfactory Academic Progress (SAP).
 Federal regulations require us to monitor the academic progress of all students receiving financial aid toward the completion of their degree.
 (Please note: this policy pertains only to financial aid and is separate from other academic policies published by the institution.)
 SAP is monitored on a yearly basis one or two weeks after professors are required to have grades reported for the spring term.
-Certificate program students are an exception; their SAP is monitored at the end of every term.
 As a financial aid recipient, you must maintain the following minimum standards to continue receiving financial aid.